WhiskyDev/whiskydev.github.io/README.md

 ### Make it yours

-1. I have extract most user specific information to `_config.yml`, you should be able to set up almost everything from it.
+1. Much of the configurable site information is stored in `_config.yml`, you should be able to set up almost everything from it.
-2. Change about.md for blog intro.
+2. Change about.md for the basic site information.
 3. For domain settings, see [the guide from GitHub](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
+4. New posts can be added

 ---